Briefings Threat landscape Offerings AI governance Assurance Cloud Contact →

 Intake gates

-Test criteria, rollback rules, and change control for models, prompts, and configurations
+Test criteria, rollback rules, and change control for models and prompts

 Post-market monitoring

-Defined signals, drift detection, and an incident path aligned to security operations
+Defined signals, drift detection, and an incident path in operations

 EU AI Act Art.
 72 · ISO 42001 §9